anthonynaprempeh/MemTrajR/README.md

 # MemTrajR

-MemTrajR is an R-based toolkit for membrane domain analysis from 2D trajectory data.
+MemTrajR is an R-based software toolkit for membrane domain analysis from 2D trajectory data.

 ## Features